-In general terms, students can qualify for recommendation for certification by satisfactory completion of a major in Educational Studies; for secondary and K-12 education programs another major in a subject field (the second major should be in the teaching area); completion of the Knox general education courses; a required number of hours of field work, including all components of student teaching; and successful passage of the State of Illinois Certification tests.
-In order to meet certification standards in
+In general terms, students can qualify for recommendation for certification by satisfactory completion of a major in Educational Studies; for secondary and K-12 education programs another major in a subject field (the second major must be in the teaching area); completion of the Knox general education courses; required field work and clinical practice, including all components of student teaching; and successful passage of the State of Illinois Certification tests.
+In order to meet certification standards in Illinois and other states, students must demonstrate knowledge in the arts, communications, history, literature, mathematics, philosophy, sciences, social sciences and global perspectives.
+The certification office, located in the Educational Studies department, maintains files of current certification requirements.
+(The ISBE may change certification requirements, usually with significant advance notice.
+The Educational Studies Department will communicate the substance of these changes to students currently enrolled in coursework and/or majoring in Educational Studies.)